-In order to test the relevance of the identified Bet\v\1 ligands in processing and presentation by DCs in a time-dependent manner, we incubated BMDCs with Bet\v\1 in complex with different ligands and detected the presentation of Bet\v\1 by using CD4+ T-cell hybridoma cells specific for the immune-dominant T-cell epitope (Thr142-Ala153).
-T-cell proliferation was monitored indirectly by IL-2 secretion (Fig. 5).
-Interestingly, Bet\v\1 in complex with PPE1 consistently affected the MHCII presentation of Bet\v\1 epitope on DCs (Fig. 5B-F), whereas in complex with DOC epitope presentation was affected only after 48h (Fig. 5F).
+FIGURE 3 Effect of ligands and birch pollen extract (BPE) on cathepsin S and legumain activities.
+A, Effect of ligands on fluorogenic activity of lysosomal proteases.
+B, Effect of BPE on lysosomal protease activity.
+BPE was incubated with the respective protease, and the fluorogenic activity was measured after 15 min.
+Recombinant Bet $v_1$ was used as control for a possible substrate competition effect.
+The percent fluorogenic activity was calculated over buffer control.
+Error bars indicate standard deviations ligands and detected the presentation of Bet\v\1 by using CD4+ Tcell hybridoma cells specific for the immune-dominant T-cell epitope (Thr142-Ala153).
+T-cell proliferation was monitored indirectly by IL-2 secretion (Figure 5).
+Interestingly, Bet\v\1 in complex with PPE1 consistently affected the MHCII presentation of Bet\v\1 epitope on DCs (Figure 5B-F), whereas in complex with DOC epitope presentation was affected only after 48 hours (Figure 5F).
 In contrast, Q3OS and PPB1 did not affect the presentation of Bet\v\1.

-DISCUSSION
+DISCUSSION 4

 Th2 polarization cannot be explained by allergenic proteins exclusively; instead, components of the pollen extract significantly contribute to the process of allergic sensitization.
-In this context, pollen-derived compounds able to bind allergens represent promising candidates in the search for additional factors complementing Bet\v\1 allergenicity.11,35-39 Structurally, this property is encoded by Bet\v\1's hydrophobic binding pocket, which can harbor compounds of up to 1,400 Da.
+In this context, pollen-derived compounds able to bind allergens represent promising candidates in the search for additional factors complementing Bet\v\1 allergenicity.11,35-39 Structurally, this property is encoded by Bet\v\1's hydrophobic binding pocket, which can harbor compounds of up to 1400 Da.
 Here, for the first time, we observed that Bet\v\1 binds phytoprostanes, but not the TLR agonists LTA and LPS.
 The pollen-derived ligands Q3OS and PPE1, as well as DOC, have micromolar affinities to Bet\v\1, comparable to previously published values for Q3OS and DOC.

-PPE1 inhibits the production of IL-12p70 in LPS-stimulated human DCs via blocking of NF-κB and activation of PPAR-γ, thus favoring a Th2-dominated immune response.
-By contrast, we found that stimulation of moDCs by PPE1 in complex with Bet\v\1 without additional LPS-co-stimulation did not upregulate maturation markers nor alter cytokine expression, neither did Bet\v\1 alone nor Bet\v\1 in complex with Q3OS or DOC.
+PPE1 inhibits the production of IL-12p70 in LPS-stimulated human DCs via blocking of NF- $\kappa$ B and activation of PPAR- $\gamma$ , thus favoring a Th2-dominated immune response.
+By contrast, we found that stimulation of moDCs by $PPE_1$ in complex with $Bet_v_1$ without additional LPS-co-stimulation did not upregulate maturation markers nor alter cytokine expression, neither did Bet\v\1 alone nor Bet\v\1 in complex with Q3OS or DOC.
 These discrepancies can be explained by the additional treatment with LPS, which via activation of TLR4 can induce expression of maturation markers.

-It has been suggested that diminished proteolytic processing of antigens results in low loading and density of class II MHC-peptide complexes, thus favoring Th2 polarization.
+It has been suggested that diminished proteolytic processing of antigens results in low loading and density of class II MHCpeptide complexes, thus favoring Th2 polarization.
 Our results revealed that ligand binding resulted in an overall protein-stabilizing effect.
 Increased thermal stability tended to correlate with proteolytic stability, which in turn affects immunogenicity/allergenicity.
 Indeed, the susceptibility of Bet\v\1 to degradation by endolysosomal extracts was substantially reduced by the ligands DOC and PPE1.
 Due to its complexity, the reaction conditions of the endolysosomal fraction cannot be easily controlled, but its degradation pattern can largely be mimicked by cathepsin S, allowing us to establish an in vitro degradation system.
 Here, we revealed significant legumain activity as a component of the endolysosomal fraction, albeit with lower fluorescence signal.
 Consequently, legumain was included in the in vitro degradation system.
 Importantly, legumain is not a member of the papain-like protease clan and therefore possesses mechanistic properties, substrate profiles, and inhibition profiles that are fundamentally different from cathepsins.